 - Develop pathways to a net-zero emissions economy, including economy-wide strategies to achieve net zero by 2050 and 2030 targets that are aligned to Paris Agreement objectives.

-- Ensure a managed energy-sector transition, including credible integration of climate change and energy policy and a strategy to ensure an orderly, just and equitable transition.
+- Ensure a managed transition, including credible integration of climate change and energy policy and a strategy to ensure an orderly, just and equitable transition.

 - Build resilient communities and economies including a national adaptation strategy and incorporate climate change as a systemic risk into corporate and financial regulation and disclosure frameworks.